 EPC Is Not A Standalone Metric For Affiliate Marketing Earnings

-EPC offers valuable insight into the performance of an affiliate web page.
+EPC offers valuable insight for those in the affiliate networks into the performance of an affiliate web page.
 However, your affiliate campaigns must meet certain conditions.

 Earnings per click sheds the most light on an affiliate marketing strategy if you compare two affiliate campaigns that have: